Published 9 January 2019, updated 7 June 2019, updated 20 March 2020

 Improved workflow with easy access to essential information

 With cancer care becoming ever more complex, oncology care teams need a better approach to clinical workflow and information management.
-Latest clinical decision support solutions enable experts from various disciplines involved in cancer care to upload their patient records in the same dashboard.
-Not having to switch anymore between systems saves time.
-Fast and comprehensive access to this combination of laboratory test results, medical imaging and other data, including handwritten notes, helps tumor board teams optimise their limited time.
-Having all this information available in a single dashboard that can be viewed by the entire team “facilitates our discussions and leads us to make the best decision regarding therapy for the patient,” Dr Hammer says.
+Latest clinical decision support solutions enable experts from various disciplines in cancer care to upload their patient records in the same dashboard from whereever they are.
+Virtual tumor boards bring flexibility to meeting logistics and allow oncology experts to connect to a broader network for consultation, second opinion and knowledge sharing.
+And, not having to switch anymore between systems with all information available in one place for review by the entire team saves time.
+It also “facilitates our discussions and leads us to make the best decision regarding therapy for the patient,” Dr Hammer says.

-The benefits of enhanced clinical workflow, decision support and data quality help enable teams to improve quality of care, provide more timely answers for patients, potentially include more patients in tumour board meetings.
-Research shows that patients reviewed in a tumour board are more likely to be enrolled in clinical trials, yielding benefits for both participating patients and future patients.5
+The benefits of remote login, enhanced workflow and data management help enable teams to improve quality of care, provide more timely answers for patients, and potentially include more patients in tumour boards.
+Research shows that patients reviewed in a tumour board are more likely to be enrolled in clinical trials, yielding benefits for both participating and future patients.5

 “For patients, a cancer diagnosis changes everything,” says Dr. Tim M. Jaeger, Global Head Diagnostics Information Solutions.
 “And one thing these patients really want is certainty.
 Clinical decision support tools can help them get that: certainty that they’re getting the best possible diagnosis, certainty that the best possible treatment course is decided for them, and certainty that all of this happens in a timely fashion.”

-In the end, decisions stay with people, but clinical decision support tools can help make them in a more accurate, personalised and timely fashion.
+In the end, decisions stay with people, but clinical decision support tools can help make them in a more accurate, personalised and timely manner.